intuition-dev/intuDocs/meta-slides/10_pillars.md

 to going from Data Center to Cloud v1.0.
 With that being said, going from Cloud v1.0 to Cloud v2.0 is a huge benefit, and produces a similar amount of fear.

+Also digital transformation is: Change Management and should be treated as such.

 Embrace server-less, go heavy into gen 2 of cloud: AWS, Google Firestore, DigitalOcean and similar.
 FireStore, Backendless.
 DreamFactory, etc.